skotlex/ffxiv-material-ui/README.md

 ## Preview Mods

 There's also a lot of other things that's changed.
 Check out the in-game!
+<b><i>※ All images can be viewed as original when clicked</i></b>

 ### Discord
 ![preview](https://github.com/skotlex/ffxiv-material-ui/blob/master/ModPacks/Resources/Preview/preview(discord).png)